Lovelyagarwal2007/MiniQuizGame/README.md

 # MiniQuizGame
-this is mini quiz game in python
+This is mini quiz game in python
+Made by Lovely Agarwal